New hitches hold up DR Congo crisis deal - Nigeria Today

 In return, the opposition headed by 84-year-old Etienne Tshisekedi would accept that Kabila can stay in power until he hands over to an elected successor.
 It had previously demanded his immediate departure from public life.

-Vast and resource-rich but poor and chronically unstable, DR Congo has never witnessed a democratic transfer of power following polls since independence from Belgium in 1960.
+A vast and resource-rich country of 70 million people, but poor and chronically unstable, DR Congo has never witnessed a democratic transfer of power following polls since independence from Belgium in 1960.

 Two decades ago, the country collapsed into the deadliest conflict in modern African history.